-By putting in place a robust knowledge base and the mechanism to share it automatically with customers, usually in the form of answer bots, you can respond to customers’ most common questions much more quickly, without having to engage a human agent.
+By putting in place a robust knowledge base and the mechanism to share it automatically with customers, usually in the form of QuickSearch Bots, you can respond to customers’ most common questions much more quickly, without having to engage a human agent.
 In fact, this self-service functionality is wildly popular with consumers, and 73% say that valuing their time is the most important thing a company can do to provide them with good online customer service.

 Automation and AI-enabled routing also help direct incoming customer queries to the right place.
 With Intelligent Routing, you can route or assign issues to certain agents or groups at certain times, which can be highly efficient for companies operating in more than one time zone as well as those with multiple specialized departments.